zorgick/lerna-bootstrap/README.md

 1. To install dependencies in all packages use `lerna` tool with an appropriate flag (either `-S` or `-D`);
-2. To install dependencies in a specifix package use lerna with an appropriate flag (either `-S` or `-D`) and package name from package.json, as follows, `yarn lerna add --scope=@stub/components`
+2. To install dependencies in a specifi package use lerna with an appropriate flag (either `-S` or `-D`) and package name from package.json, as follows, `yarn lerna add --scope=@stub/components`
 3. To create template package using common utils like CRA execute